 The plane grid is defined with ten gridlines parallel to the Y-direction and seven gridlines parallel to the X-direction.
 Beams and columns are defined as 1D frame elements, and slabs and shear walls have been defined as 2D thin shell elements.
 Beam elements are modeled for the 'Bending moment design only' option.
-On the other hand, columns are modeled for the 'axial force with bi-axial bending moment' option, and a similar number of reinforcements in both directions is given because the column has the same dimensions in both directions.
-The design requirement of a section is not checked or mentioned as the design lies outside the the study.
-Further, scope of these dimensions and modeling configurations are similar in all the models as the objective of the study is to compare the effectiveness of shear walls.
+On the other hand, columns are modeled for the 'axial force with bi-axial bending moment' option. and similar number reinforcements in both directions is given because the column has the same dimensions in both directions.
+The design requirement of a section is not checked or mentioned as the design lies outside the scope of the study.
+Further, dimensions and modeling configurations are similar in all the models as the objective of the study is to compare the effectiveness of shear walls.
 Dimensional data for the size of each element is shown in Table 1.